Abilene-may/Abilene-may/README.md

 ### Welcome to my little corner of work! 👋

-Hello!
-I'm **Nga** , a 4th-year student with a passion for web programming.
-I am currently studying Computer Science specializing in web development.
+Hi, my name is **Nga**, I’m a senior student at the University, majoring in Computer Science.
+I’m really interested in web development.

-I have over 6 months of experience working on significant Java projects as a backend developer.
-During my internship, I gained valuable hands-on experience in Java programming and had the opportunity to work on various projects.
-This experience has allowed me to enhance my software development skills, problem-solving abilities, and collaboration within teams.
+I have been working as a backend developer using Java programming language for more than 6 months.
+During intern time, I gained valid hands-on experience in Java programming language and had chain to challenge myself on various projects.
+This experience has facilitated me to enhance my career as well as other skills including problem-solving, software, collaboration within teams.

-I am always eager to seek out new opportunities to further develop my skills and contribute to more projects.
+I am always eager to seek out new opportunities to develop further skills.

 <!-- If you have any questions or would like to connect, please feel free to reach out to me at ngachann02@gmail.com.
 I am excited about potential collaborations and personal growth opportunities! -->